kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const static boost::uuids::uuid CRYPTONOTE_NETWORK =`

 This value sets the 'Network ID' of your coin.
-This ensures your network will not respond to network connections from other coins, such as TurtleCoin.
+This ensures your network will not respond to network connections from other coins, such as Kryptokrona.

 This value is using hex values, which should be in the form 0x?? where `?` is a valid hex value (0-9, a-f).